SURF Faculty Application

 Summer Undergraduate Research Fellowships help faculty advance their creative and scholarly work by matching them with capable undergraduate research partners.

-To be considered for the placement of a Summer Undergraduate Research Fellow, eligible faculty will submit concise proposals for engaging up to three undergraduate fellows in faculty research for a twelve-week period.
+To be considered for the placement of a Summer Undergraduate Research Fellow, eligible faculty will submit concise proposals for engaging one or two undergraduate fellows in faculty research for a twelve-week period.
 Fellows are not hourly employees and will not be required to complete timecards, but an average 20-hour work week over the 12 weeks is a reasonable expectation, with flexibility to match the intensity of project requirements.
-More than one faculty can work together on a given proposal.
+More than one faculty member can work together on a given proposal.
 Individual faculty may also submit more than one proposal, but no more than one will be chosen for placement of a fellow unless there is a shortage of other viable research projects.

-These projects should reflect real-world research questions and subjects that the faculty member wants to make progress on and is capable of mentoring in a professional sense.
-Successful proposals will be concise and approachable by a wide audience and will reflect collaboration between faculty and students.
+These projects should reflect real-world research questions and subjects that the faculty member wants to make progress on and that support professional mentoring.
+Successful proposals will be concise and understandable to a generalist audience and be clearly supportive of collaboration between faculty and students.

-For information about faculty eligibility and project guidelines, visit the Features and Eligibility page.
+For information about faculty and student eligibility, visit the Eligibility page.